 We stopped at a local bakery to sample a few Tuscan specialties, both sweet and savory.
 Most bread, except some focaccia, doesn’t have salt.
 The salt comes from the pecorino, prosciutto, and salami and is not needed in the bread.
 The reason?
 Centuries before, the Pope charged a steep tax on salt, so the merchants evoked “Me ne frego” (“I don’t give a damn!”) and they did without.
 And they still do today.

 Snacking on sweets called for a coffee to chase the sugar, we visited Café Giacosa, the café where Negroni cocktails were invented.
 A few years back the café was purchased by Roberto Cavalli, he tried to rename the café, but the Florentines protested as it had such history and the name was reverted.
 We tried a lovely budino made with something like a patisserie cream mixed with rice.

-What I loved about this spot (and all the places we went to where that they were full of locals).
-At Giacosa, there were business men standing around eating their bowls of pasta, going back for seconds and quickly drinking down their espressos before heading back to work.
+What I loved about this spot (and all the places we went to were full of locals).
+At Giacosa, there were businessmen standing around eating their bowls of pasta, going back for seconds and quickly drinking down their espressos before heading back to work.

 During our five days in Florence, we visited Café Giacosa quite a few times!

 Mr. Misadventures and I use/eat a lot of olive oil, so Adrienne took us to the store where she buys hers, La Bottega dell’Olio, or as I like to call it, heaven!
 Different types of olive oil are used with different dishes, whether it is to dip into, put on top of pasta or marinating, it is not one size fits all.
 We tasted several olive oils from regions all over Italy as well as balsamic vinegar, I never wanted to leave.

 Last stop was a grocery store.
 More like the traiteurs I am familiar in France.
 But it’s a store you can sit down and eat in as well.